Background pattern

 Introduction

-Leaflet: information for the user
+Package Leaflet: Information for the User

-Levometadone, hydrochloride
+Levometadona, hydrochloride

-Read this leaflet carefully before you start taking this medicine, because it contains important information for you.
+Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.See section 4.
+• If you get any side effects, talk to your doctor or pharmacist.
+This includes any possible side effects not listed in this leaflet.
+See section 4.

 1. What is Levometadona Molteni and what is it used for

 Levometadona Molteni is used to treat adults who are addicted to substances called «opioids» or «narcotic analgesics», such as heroin or morphine.
-It acts as a substitute for the addictive drugs.
+It acts as a substitute for addictive drugs.

 Do not take Levometadona Molteni if:

-Children and adolescents under 18 years of age should not take this medication.
+Children and adolescents under 18 years of age should not take this medicine.

 Warnings and precautions

-• You have low blood pressure
+• you have low blood pressure

-• You have had heart problems, including heart disease or problems with heart rhythm.This medication may affect the electrical signals that control your heart's contractions, particularly at high doses.
+• you have ever had heart problems, including heart disease or problems with your heartbeat.
+This medicine may affect the electrical signals that control your heart's contractions, particularly at high doses.
 Therefore, inform your doctor if you have a history of heart problems.

-• You are a man with prostate problems
+• you are a man with prostate problems

-• You have problems with your gallbladder or bile duct
+• you have problems with your gallbladder or bile duct

-• You have an inflamed pancreas
+• you have an inflamed pancreas

-• You have intestinal problems
+• you have bowel problems

-• Your thyroid gland is underactive
+• your thyroid gland is underactive

-• You have high pressure inside your skull
+• you have high pressure inside your skull

-• You have problems with your adrenal glands, either an overactive adrenal gland or a type of tumor (called "pheochromocytoma")
+• you have problems with your adrenal glands, either an overactive adrenal gland or a type of tumor (called «pheochromocytoma»)

-• Your doctor has told you that you have an "electrolyte imbalance" such as "hypokalemia".
+• your doctor has told you that you have an «electrolyte imbalance» such as «hypokalemia».

 Consult your doctor or pharmacist if you experience any of the following symptoms while taking Levometadona Molteni: